 It gives me courage to honour my wiring, my strengths, and even my limitations, shame and ego-free.
 To honour the full messy truth of who and how I am and how I want to grow.

 This is how we build a “right-sized life.”

 Building a right-sized life means a made from scratch, handcrafted, customized life that is honest, authentic, and helps us walk out each day on purpose.

-Living authentically for me includes deliberately and persistently saying yes to a simple life or to the soulful simplicity that Courtney Carver speaks to.
+Living authentically for me includes deliberately and persistently saying yes to a simple and sustainable life or to the soulful simplicity that Courtney Carver speaks to.

 But I don’t think we should confuse simple with easy.